fishing Dartmouth sea angling Devon uk charter boat shore plaice turbot bass river dart

 squid cocktail bait

-It is interesting to note that the guy who won the shore prize at last year's Dartmouth Plaice Festival later told me that he had applied "X - Factor" a commercially available bait enhancer, which the manufacturers claim contains pheromones, to his baits.
+It is interesting to note that the guy who won the shore prize at a recent Dartmouth Plaice Festival later told me that he had applied a commercially available bait enhancer, which the manufacturers claim contains pheromones, to his baits.
 This obviously worked for him and the fish.

 Additional hooks on flyers